 I like the weird, the wonderful and anything that makes me jump and down with glee like I’m about three.
 That’s what you’ll find here.

 Sharing is Caring

-Where’s your favourite place for photographing the jacaranda in Sydney – or elsewhere around the world?
+Where’s your favourite place for photographing the Sydney jacaranda trees?
 Let me know in the comments.
 If you like this post, then please share it on social media.
 If you do no-one will stand in the way of your next selfie!